In this review, I compare two of the most popular types of cookware: stainless steel and cast iron.

 Ready?
 Let’s get right into it.

-Use these links to quickly navigate the article:
+Use the links below to quickly navigate the comparison:

 - An Overview of Cast Iron Cookware